lmouline/greycat/plugins/structure/README.md

 # Structure Plugin:

-This **mwg plugin** aims at offering more complex data structures to index multi-dimensional data.
+This **GreyCat plugin** aims at offering more complex data structures to index multi-dimensional data.
 It consists of 3 main nodes: **KDTree, NDTree, SparseNDTree**.
 There 3 structures implement the **NTree** interface.

 The main concepts to understand for NTrees are the following: